Lcrypto/trapping-sets-enumeration/README.md

-To demonstrate the effectiveness of the proposed modified Cole method over linear programming methods , let 's consider a simple search example TS(10,6)  at Margulis Code.
-Search with apprior knowledge of 1 381 471 variable nodes which contain it, using CPLEX 12.8 takes 5.30 sec.
-(1401.17 ticks), Parallel mode: deterministic, using up to 32 threads.
-The proposed modified Cole method in one process finds 66 Trapping set, including this one TS(10,6) in less than one second.
+In order to showcase the superiority of the proposed modified Cole method over linear programming methods, we will examine a basic search example TS(10,6) at Margulis Code.
+Employing CPLEX 12.8 with prior knowledge of 1,381,471 variable nodes takes approximately 5.30 seconds (1401.17 ticks) in parallel mode employing up to 32 threads.
+In contrast, our proposed modified Cole method uncovers 66 Trapping sets, including the target TS(10,6), in less than one second utilizing a single process.

 TS variable nodes, (x_0)...(x_end) on Fig: 1 381 471 1691 1935 1988 2263 2412 2587 2617